junqili259/Anime-Alert-serverless/README.md

-# Anime-Alert
+# Anime-Alert-api
-This app displays all shows of the current season.
-The selected show is added to your watchlist and notifications will be sent whenever a new episode is released.
+This api returns the required data such as every show in the current seasonal slot back to the Anime-Alert application.

 ## Run API locally